Nutrition and Food

 In recent years a large group of physically active components thought to be able to deactivate carcinogens or function as antioxidants have been identified in a variety of fruits and vegetables.

 Among these are the carotenoids (from green vegetables), polyphenols (from onions and garlic ), indoles (from cruciferous vegetables), and the allyl sulfides (from garlic, chives, and onions ).

 These phytochemicals may play an important role in reducing the risk of cancer in people who consume a large number of foods (vegetarian or semivegetarian diets) from this two food groups21.

-So important are these several distinct classes of chemicals that they have been called “as essential as vitamins.”22 Whether the recommended minimum number of servings from the fruit and vegetable groups will be increased based on this new information remains to be seen.
+22 Whether the recommended minimum number of servings from the fruit and vegetable groups will be increased based on this new information remains to be seen.

 Today’s food manufacturers add chemical compounds to the food supply for several reasons that they believe consumers support:

-The Food Additives Amendment and the Color Additives Amendment (1960) to the federal Food, Drug and Cosmetic Act require that new additives to the food supply be safe for human consumption.
+The Food Additives Amendment and the Color Additives Amendment (1960) to the federal Food, Drug, and Cosmetic Act require that new additives to the food supply be safe for human consumption.

 The process through which the manufacturer must go to gain approval is lengthy and expensive.
 Even compounds that have long been “generally recognized as safe” by experts are now undergoing reevaluation through modern laboratory technology.